Astros vs. Giants MLB Betting Odds, Trends & Prediction

 Astros vs. Giants MLB Betting Trends

-The total has gone UNDER in 20 of San Francisco’s last 21 games played on a Tuesday when at home
+The total has gone UNDER in 10 of San Francisco’s last 12 games when playing at home against Houston

+The total has gone UNDER in 11 of San Francisco’s last 14 games when there was no favorite

-The total has gone UNDER in 9 of Houston’s last 11 games on the road
+Over/Under has gone UNDER in 10 of Houston’s last 11 games on the road.

 Astros vs. Giants MLB BETTING PREDICTION

 Take the under.
-The under is 13-3 in the Astros’ last 16 games overall, is 4-1 in their last five games when playing the Giants and is 18-6 in their last 24 games on the road.
-On the other side, the under has cashed in nine out of the Giants’ last 11 home games versus the Astros, is 6-2 in their last eight interleague matchups and is 20-1 in their last 21 home contests when playing on a Tuesday.
+The under has cashed in 15 out of the Astros’ last 21 games overall, is 10-1 in their last 11 road contests and is 16-6 in their last 22 interleague matchups.
+On the other side, the under is 4-1 in the Giants’ last five games overall, is 5-1 in their last six games against the Astros and is 10-2 in their last 12 games when playing Houston at home.